 Worth getting out of bed for

 It’d be wrong not to take advantage of the hotel’s Wellness Village, where you can have a programme tailored to your needs.
-Hop on a bicycle and explore the hills of La Croix-Valmer.
+Hop on a bicycle and explore the hills of La Croix-Valmer, or fine-tune your swing at the nearby Grimaud Golf Court.
 If that sounds a bit too clean-living, grab a glass of ice-cold rosé and sit by the main pool in time for sunset.
 The hotel can guide you to the best local markets, arrange cookery classes or wine tastings at neighbouring vineyards, assist with diving and fishing trips, and even set up a pétanque tournament.
 The concierge will also be able to get you clued up on the coastal walks, (don’t miss Plage de Pampelonne) or set you up with bicycles to cruise down Porquerolles Island.
 Become an honorary member of the local sailing club, where you can set out on kayaks or try wind-surfing.
 Join the yacht crowd up in St Tropez or just admire the terracotta boutiques and bobbing boats.